 An off-camera flash may be necessary to give you the light you need for high-quality portraits, or alternatively a flash bracket.
 Always remember that you should do what you can to avoid using flashes, so make sure you’ve made the effort to create favourable light in the room before you use your flash.
 It can sometimes be as simple as asking the event organiser to increase the brightness of the lights in the room or opening a curtain.
 Do not be afraid to ask people on the ground to help you create the environment you need to do your job to the best of your ability.

 Remember to take spare batteries, chargers, memory cards, and anything else you can think of as a backup.
-There are certain things you need to capture where you only have one chance, so make sure you don’t blow it by leaving yourself exposed to technical issues.
+There are certain moments that you will need to capture where you will only have one chance, so make sure you don’t blow it by leaving yourself exposed to technical issues.

 Backup all of your event photos as soon as you are able to.
-Similarly to the precautions you might take during the event (i.e. spare batteries and memory cards), you should treat the aftermath of an event with the same caution and professionalism.
+Similar to the precautions you take during the event (i.e. spare batteries and memory cards), you should treat the aftermath of an event with the same caution and professionalism.

 Having mastered the art of corporate event photography, you could increase your service offering by branching out into corporate video production.
 The video production process requires many of the same skills of understanding a room and the nuances of an event, but there are certain techniques specific to corporate video production that you will need to learn in order to be truly accomplished.